 Lasers

 In science fiction films, lasers are often frightening tools of destruction.
 In dentistry, they are the most positive form of pain-free dentistry.
-Cutting edge pain-free dentistry techniques are focused on using these highly focused light beams to not only eliminate pain, but cut surgery time by hours.
+Cutting-edge dentistry techniques now use these highly focused light beams to eliminate pain and cut surgery time by hours.

 Other laser dental surgeries include: